 What is art therapy?

 Art therapy is a form of psychotherapy in which art media is used as a primary mode of expression and communication.
-It is an experiential approach that attends to the client's emotional, cognitive, physical, and spiritual well-being.
-Learn more here:
+Art therapists are trained in both creative methods and also in psychological and psychotherapeutic methods to help clients better express themselves and to improve their overall wellbeing.

 How is art therapy different from an art activity?